claylo-archive/saturday-afternoon/README.md

 I got back to the basics with rendering the iframe by going through [a helpful writeup on Zendesk's Dev blog](https://developer.zendesk.com/blog/rendering-to-iframes-in-react) ... which led to leveraging the handy [react-frame-component](https://www.npmjs.com/package/react-frame-component).

+Defying the very name of this project, I continued work on Sunday evening toward the test-related goals.
+As a novice testing React's virtual DOM, I'm not sure I wrote tests in the appropriate React Way.
+Still, there are some tests. 😏